How to Become a CPA in Oregon 2025

 1. Meet the Education Requirements to Sit for the CPA Exam.

 To meet the Oregon requirements to sit for the CPA exam, the Oregon CPA education requirements must be attained first.
-For Oregon applicants, you must complete 150 semester hours of college-level study, including a recognized bachelor’s degree, to qualify for a license.
-The 150 semester hours in Oregon must contain 24 semester hours of upper-level accounting and 24 semester hours of accounting or accounting-related business disciplines.
+For Oregon applicants, you must complete 120 semester hours of college-level study, including a recognized bachelor’s degree, to be eligible to sit for the CPA exams.
+The 120 semester hours in Oregon must contain 24 semester hours of upper-division courses in the study of core accounting coursework and 24 semester hours of accounting or related subjects.

 4. Pay NASBA Fees